pokt-network/docs/paths/governor/claim-your-vote/app-developer-path.md

 ### Token\_Handler

-Build tooling for [AAT](../../../v0/glossary.md#application-authentication-token-aat) management and have 3 (BrightID) Verified Savants or Pocket core team members vouch for the tool's quality.
+Build tooling for [AAT](../../../v0/glossary.md#application-authentication-token-aat) management and have 3 Verified Savants or Pocket core team members vouch for the tool's quality.

 ### Optimizer

-Build tooling for optimizing app stake prices and have 3 (BrightID) Verified Savants or Pocket core team members vouch for the tool's quality.
+Build tooling for optimizing app stake prices and have 3 Verified Savants or Pocket core team members vouch for the tool's quality.

 ### Founded

-Create or take ownership of an application, SDK, or tool that is vouched for by at least 3 (BrightID) Verified Savants or Pocket core team members.
+Create or take ownership of an application, SDK, or tool that is vouched for by at least 3 Verified Savants or Pocket core team members.

 ### Ventured